isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Sec 1 Posting Group 3.md

 * </p><p style="text-align: justify;">Click here to indicate if you would like to purchase a PLD with the school bulk purchase by 5th Jan 2024 (Fri).

-* </p><p style="text-align: justify;">If you are unable to submit the form online, please inform the Form Teacher on the 1st day of school for a hardcopy version.
+* </p><p style="text-align: justify;">If you are unable to submit the form online, please inform the Form Teacher on the 1st day of school for a hardcopy version. <br>

 ### Section H: First Day of School